junxit/us-congress-bills-115/bill.md

   - **(1)** in the heading, by inserting “, partnership grants, and pesticide safety education” after “Worker protection”;
   - **(2)** in clause (i)—
     - **(A)** by striking “2017” and inserting “2023”; and
-    - **(B)** by inserting before the period at the end the following: “, with an emphasis on field-worker populations in the United States”;
+    - **(B)** by inserting before the period at the end the following:“, with an emphasis on field-worker populations in the United States”;
   - **(3)** in clause (ii), by striking “2017” and inserting “2023”; and
   - **(4)** in clause (iii), by striking “2017” and inserting “2023”.
 - **(c)** *Reforms To reduce decision time review periods* Section 33(e) of the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
 136w–8(e)) is amended—